ek-tereshko/esl/test-server/src/playground/settings/README.md

 # ESL Settings, ESL Setting

-ESLSettings - custom element that stores ESLSettings.
+UIPSettings - custom element that stores UIPSettings.
 ESLSetting - custom element that changes component's attribute in the markup.

 ---

 ### Notes:

-- ESLSettings:
+- UIPSettings:
   - This element subscribes to the 'state' of parent [ESL Playground](../core/README.md).
-  - ESLSettings parses markup and distributes changes among child settings components and vice versa.
+  - UIPSettings parses markup and distributes changes among child settings components and vice versa.
   - Setting applies only to the first matching tag.